asaba96/system_stats/README.md

 Tested with ROS2 Galactic 20.04

+See branch `melodic` for the ROS version, that has been tested in 18.04.

 Only dendency is psutil which can be installed with `pip install psutil`

 To launch, run `ros2 launch system_stats system_monitor.launch.py`